 Then I gradually moved into darker stuff and dabbled in poetry.
 I also (when I was 16, I think) wrote a series of short stories about a ridiculous hillbilly family.
-I think it's called The Donners.
+It's called The Donners.
 I still think it's hilarious.

 I didn't write for most of my 20s.
 I have no idea why, but maybe it's because I caught up in what I thought it meant to be an "adult."
 Too many of us give up on the artistic pursuits that brought us so much joy as children.
-But those are things we should nurture our entire lives. <steps down from soap box> I tried to write a novel but lost interest.
+But those are things we should nurture our entire lives. <steps down from soap box> I tried to write a novel around age 30 but lost interest.
 It was called Press Play.
 I might go back one day and finish it.
 Then, in 2013, I started what I thought would be a short story called The Devil You Know.
-I got to 40,000 words and realized there was A LOT left of the story and it would be enough to fill three books (and as it turns out, four!)
+I got to 40,000 words and realized there was a lot left of the story and it would be enough to fill three books (and as it turns out, four!)

 I love the magic of writing.
-You start with a spark of an idea and it grows into three books' worth, over 200,000 words.
-Isn't that amazing?
-The thing that continues to both mystify and delight me is the fact that they practically write themselves.
+You start with a spark of an idea and it grows into four books' worth, over 200,000 words.
+It amazes me.
+The thing that continues to both mystify and delight me is the fact that the books practically write themselves.
 OK, let me clarify.
 It's hard work.
 But, somehow, it's as if that world and these characters exist in some other dimension and I'm just tuned into it, writing down what I see and hear.
 I love it and I'm going to be doing this until the day I die.

 Here's a picture of me in my car: